 - Application signed by the Chief Executive of the organization or the President/Chairman of the Board of Directors. - Copy of the latest audit or audited financial statement of the organization.
-Audit period covered must be within 12 months of the application due date. - Copy of a current resolution by the Board of Directors or governing body approving the submission of the application under the 2022 Winter Tennessee Housing Trust Fund Competitive Grants Program Description. - If a non-profit organization, a Certificate of Existence or Certificate of Authorization from the Tennessee Secretary of State, as applicable, dated within 30 days of the application due date.
+Audit period covered must be within 12 months of the application due date. - Submission of a THTF project budget and proforma worksheet.
+The proforma will be for 5 15 years depending on the compliance period for a given project. - Copy of a current resolution by the Board of Directors or governing body approving the submission of the application under the 2024 Round Tennessee Housing Trust Fund Competitive Grants Program Description. - If a non-profit organization, a Certificate of Existence or Certificate of Authorization from the Tennessee Secretary of State, as applicable, dated within 30 days of the application due date.
 If the non-profit organization is organized in a state other than Tennessee, a Certificate of Existence from the Secretary of State in which the organization was organized must also be submitted. - If a nonprofit organization, documentation of an IRS designation under Section 501(c)3 or Section 501(c)4 of the federal tax code. - If a nonprofit organization, copy of the Charter and By-laws of the organization.